 6 Hair-Saving Tips for Summer, Straight from a Superstar Colorist

 Warm weather and travel are tempting you out of the city, but is your hair ready for non-stop fun in the sun?
-According to CK Karkhanis, colorist extraordinaire at Alex Chases Salon in Union Square, all the things you love about vacation—sunbathing! swimming pools!—wreak havoc on your hair color.
+According to CK Karkhanis, colorist extraordinaire, all the things you love about vacation—sunbathing! swimming pools!—wreak havoc on your hair color.
 Luckily, there are some simple solutions to minimize that damage.
 Below, CK shares six expert tips on maintaining your hair color during the summer.

 1. "The less you shampoo, the better."